-The Logical Observation Identifiers Names and Codes (LOINC) is a clinical terminology housed by the Regenstrief Institute.52 LOINC codes are universal identifiers for laboratory and other clinical observations that enable semantically interoperable clinical data exchange.
+The Logical Observation Identifiers Names and Codes (LOINC) is a clinical terminology housed by the Regenstrief Institute LOINC codes are universal identifiers for laboratory and other clinical observations that enable semantically interoperable clinical data exchange.
 The laboratory portion of the LOINC database contains the categories of chemistry, hematology, serology, microbiology (including parasitology and virology), toxicology, and more.

-The SDTM already supports the exchange of LOINC codes using the LBLOINC variable.
+The SDTM standard supports LOINC codes using the LBLOINC variable.
 LOINC codes should not be added to SEND datasets.